When Demonstrations Meet Generative World Models: A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning: The world model and statistical guarantee

-Before proceeding, let us emphasize that one major challenge in solving \eqref{formulation:offline_MLIRL} comes from the dynamics model mismatch between \eqref{objective:ML} and \eqref{constraint:MaxEnt_RL}, which arises because the expert trajectory $\tau^{\rm E}$ is generated from the ground-truth transition dynamics $P$, while the agent samples its trajectory $\tau^{\rm A}$ and obtains the optimal policy $\pi_{\theta}$ in \eqref{constraint:MaxEnt_RL} through interacting with the estimated world model $\widehat{P}$. {To better understand the above challenge, next we will explicitly analyze the likelihood objective in \eqref{formulation:offline_MLIRL} and understand the mismatch error.
-Towards this end, let us introduce below the notions of the {\it soft Q-function} and the {\it soft value function} of the conservative MDP in \eqref{formulation:offline_MLIRL} (defined for any reward parameter $\theta$ and the corresponding optimal policy $\pi_{\theta}$):
+Before proceeding, let us emphasize that one major challenge in solving \eqref{formulation:offline_MLIRL} comes from the dynamics model mismatch between \eqref{objective:ML} and \eqref{constraint:MaxEnt_RL}, which arises because the expert trajectory $\tau^{\rm E}$ is generated from the ground-truth transition dynamics $P$, while the agent samples its trajectory $\tau^{\rm A}$ through interacting with the estimated world model $\widehat{P}$. {To better understand the above challenge, next we will explicitly analyze the likelihood objective in \eqref{formulation:offline_MLIRL} and understand the mismatch error.
+Towards this end, let us introduce below the notions of the {\it soft Q-function} and the {\it soft value function} of the conservative MDP in \eqref{formulation:offline_MLIRL} (defined for any reward parameter $\theta$ and the optimal policy $\pi_{\theta}$):